jrosocha/jarvisCli/README.md

 # jarvis
 Elite Dangerous Neo4j/Elite OCR Trading PoweredCLI

 This is a learning exercise for Neo4j and spring-shell in Java.
 If you like these kinds of things, feel free to pull and contribute.
-If you are a Neo4j expert, man I need some advice, because this this is awful slow around the [:FRAMESHIFT] edge.
+If you are a Neo4j expert, man I need some advice, because this this is awful slow around the [:FRAMESHIFT] edge once you get past 2 jumps in a go command.

 Anyways the DB looks like this:
 ```